vand3rlinden/vand3rlinden.github.io/content/post/exo-inbound-smtp-dane-dnssec.md

 ## MTA-STS vs. SMTP DANE
 Neither SMTP DANE nor [MTA-STS](https://vand3rlinden.com/post/mta-sts-explained/) is universally **better**.
 SMTP DANE provides stronger security, but requires DNSSEC, and not every DNS provider supports DNSSEC yet.
 MTA-STS is easier to implement and provides good security through `HTTPS` and DNS.
 Using the two together can provide the best of both worlds, increasing security through a layered approach.

-This layered approach is beneficial because MTA-STS enforces TLS through a secure `HTTPS` policy and validates the TLS certificate of the receiving (inbound) mail server, while SMTP DANE provides similar protection by checking TLS fingerprints obtained from the `TLSA` records of the receiving domain’s `MX` host and comparing them with the fingerprints presented by the receiving (inbound) mail server.
+This layered approach is beneficial because MTA-STS enforces TLS through a secure `HTTPS` policy file and validates the TLS certificate of the receiving (inbound) mail server, while SMTP DANE provides similar protection by checking TLS fingerprints obtained from the `TLSA` records of the receiving domain’s `MX` host and comparing them with the fingerprints presented by the receiving (inbound) mail server of the receiving domain.

 ## MTA-STS and SMTP DANE vs. Outbound email authentication
 While SPF, DKIM, and DMARC focus on verifying the authenticity of email messages and ensuring they are sent from authorized domains for outbound email, SMTP DANE and MTA-STS focuses specifically on securely establishing TLS connections between mail servers.
 These protocols ensures that the sending mail server connects to the intended receiving inbound mail server with verified encryption.